 Episode 95: Filler.

 Episode 96: Recommended.
-Makoto’s pure heart episode, and a classic.
+Makoto’s pure heart episode.
 Generally speaking, the pure heart episodes involving the Inner Senshi are all fantastic and should probably be watched by everyone but the most time-sensitive viewers.

 Episode 97: Recommended.
 Ami’s pure heart episode.